 (Q) What meal plans do you offer, and what’s the schedule?

 Ask about the meal types and the timings of each meal.
 It will help you understand if the food offered meets the dietary requirement of your child.
+Also, inquire about the types of snacks provided and how snacks are incorporated into the daily menu.

 (Q) Are the meals prepared in-house or bought from outside?